MirceaBnd/PROIECT_ABD/README TASK E and TASK F.md

 ![image](https://github.com/MirceaBnd/PROIECT_ABD/blob/main/TASK%20F/Fig1%20task%20F%20total%20population%20betw%2050%20and%20200%20kms.jpg)

 Short description of the above code:
-The above calculates the total population of documents in the "proiect" collection that are within a certain distance range from a specified geographic point.
+The above calculates the total population - from the "proiect" collection that are within a certain distance range from a specified geographic point.

 For additional details, please consult also /Useful MongoDB documentation.md/